Improved measurement of $^8$B solar neutrinos with 1.5 kt y of Borexino exposure: Introduction

-This work is also motivated by solar physics.
-The simultaneous, precise measurement of the $^7$Be and $^8$B solar neutrino interaction rates is a robust test of the Standard Solar Model (SSM) \cite{Vinyoles:2016djt} by informing on the metal composition of the Sun, whose uncertainty is currently at the center of a lively debate~\cite{Basu:2007fp}.
-The conflict arises over a recent determination of solar metal abundances (referred to as "low-Z") obtained from a sophisticated 3D modeling of the solar photospheric spectrum~\cite{Asplund:2009fu}.
-These models predict a metal content of the Sun $\sim$2 times smaller than previous "high-Z" models ~\cite{Grevesse1998}, resulting from a mono-dimensional approach.
-Despite the 3D model strongly improves the agreement with the surface granularity, the width, shift, and asymmetries of spectral lines, a significant discrepancy appears between low-Z SSM predictions and helioseismological measurements.

-The low-Z model predicts reduced $^7$Be and $^8$B solar neutrino fluxes, down $\sim$9\% and $\sim$19\% from high-Z values, respectively, and essentially unchanged $pp$ and $pep$ fluxes \cite{Vinyoles:2016djt}.
-Despite large theoretical uncertainties on the SSM $^7$Be and $^8$B fluxes (6\% and 12\%, respectively), their precise measurement could discriminate between high and low solar metallicity models.

-Borexino has recently improved the measurements of $pp$, $pep$, and $^7$Be interaction rates, the latter reaching a precision of better than 3\% \cite{Agostini:2017ixy}.
-Here we present an improved measurement of the $^8$B solar neutrino interaction rate, with more than a 10-fold increase of exposure with respect to the previous measurement~\cite{Bellini:2008mr}.
-In addition to a longer data acquisition period, this was enabled by a much-enlarged fiducial mass encompassing almost the entire Borexino 278 t scintillator target.
-This analysis preserves the electron energy threshold at $\sim$3~MeV.
-Other notable improvements include the reduction of radioactive backgrounds following the 2011 scintillator purification campaign, effective at strongly reducing the $^{208}$Tl contamination, and a new multi-variate approach to constrain the cosmogenic $^{11}$Be contamination.
-Finally, we identified a new source of background induced by radiogenic neutrons, not considered by the previous analysis.
+The Borexino analysis leading to the refined measurement of $pp$, $pep$, and $^7$Be interaction rates, the latter reaching a precision of better than 3\%, is extensively described in reference \cite{Agostini:2018uly}.
+Here we describe the improved measurement of the $^8$B solar neutrino interaction rate, performed with a greater than 10-fold increase of exposure with respect to an earlier measurement~\cite{Bellini:2008mr} and using an electron energy threshold of $\sim$3~MeV, the lowest to date.
+The increased exposure is due to a extended data acquisition period as well as a significantly enlarged fiducial mass that includes almost the entire Borexino 278 t scintillator target.
+Other notable improvements include the reduction of radioactive backgrounds following the 2011 scintillator purification campaign, effective at strongly reducing $^{208}$Tl contamination, and a new multi-variate analysis method to constrain cosmogenic $^{11}$Be contamination.
+Finally, we identified and included in the model a new source of background induced by radiogenic neutrons, which was not part of the previous analysis.